-So you can see exactly what’s what, lay the sheet out onto a flat surface, with the crinkled edges visible, like in the picture below.
+So you can see exactly what’s what, lay the sheet out onto a flat surface, with the elastic edge facing you, like in the picture below.

 Please note that I am using a single sized sheet for the pictures as it’s easier to photograph!

 It’s worth a close-up here of a seam – so you can see what I’m talking about in the next step! – there are 4 seams, one in each corner, and these are what will help you to fold the sheet more easily, so make sure you can clearly see each one before you move on!